rock-mc/Syn/README.md

-# SecureDoor
+# Syn

-SecureDoor is a Minecraft plugin designed to manage player whitelist verification and banning functionality.
+**Syn** is a Minecraft plugin designed to manage player access to the server.

-## Features

-* Player Verification: Players are required to input a verification code to enter the server when they first log in
-* Generate Verification Codes: OPs can generate verification codes for players to use
-* Ban Players: OPs can ban specific players for a certain period of time
-* Unban Players: OPs can unban players
-* View System Information: OPs can view the status and information of the SecureDoor system
-* Open/Close Server: OPs can open or close the server to control player access
+Before each new player logs in for the first time, they need to obtain a verification code and enter it in the game to be added to the allowlist.
+It has a guest mode that allows unverified players to enter the server, except for players on the banlist.

 ## Installation

-1. Download the latest version of SecureDoor plugin
+1. Download the latest version of Syn plugin
 2. Place the plugin file in `plugins` folder of your server
 3. Restart your server

 ## Usage

-* `/sd` - Show help information for SecureDoor
+* `/syn` - Show help information for Syn
-* `/sd verify <code>` - Input the verification code to verify the player
+* `/syn verify <code/player>` - The player input the verification code to verify themselves, or OPs inputs the player's name to verify the Online player
-* `/sd gencode [number]` - Generate a specified number of verification codes
+* `/syn gencode [number]` - Generate a specified number of verification codes
-* `/sd info` - Show the status and information of the SecureDoor system
+* `/syn info [player]` - Show the status of Syn plugin or the player
-* `/sd ban <player> [day hour min sec]` - Ban a specific player for a certain period of time
+* `/syn ban <player> [day hour min sec]` - Ban the player
-* `/sd unban <player>` - Unban a specific player
+* `/syn unban <player>` - Unban the player
-* `/sd open` - Allow everyone to enter the server, except for players on the ban list
+* `/syn guest` - If on, it allows everyone to enter the server, except for players on the ban list.
-* `/sd close` - Allow the player in the allowlist to come into the server.
+  If off, it only allows the player in the allowlist to come into the server.
+* `/syn log [time] [page]` - Show the log since the specified time or the last time the server was opened

 ## Permissions

-* `sd.*` - Grants access to all SecureDoor-related permissions
+* `syn.*` - Grants access to all Syn-related permissions
-  * `sd.gencode` - Allows generating verification codes
+    * `syn.gencode` - Allows generating verification codes
-  * `sd.ban` - Allows banning players
+    * `syn.ban` - Allows banning players
-  * `sd.unban` - Allows unbanning players
+    * `syn.unban` - Allows unbanning players
-  * `sd.door` - Allows opening/closing the server
+    * `syn.guest` - Allows opening/closing the server
-* `sd.gencode` - Allows generating verification codes (default: OP)
+* `syn.gencode` - Allows generating verification codes (default: OP)
-* `sd.ban` - Allows banning players (default: OP)
+* `syn.ban` - Allows banning players (default: OP)
-* `sd.unban` - Allows unbanning players (default: OP)
+* `syn.unban` - Allows unbanning players (default: OP)
-* `sd.door` - Allows opening/closing the server (default: OP)
+* `syn.guest` - Allows opening/closing the server (default: OP)
+* `syn.info` - Allows checking the info of Syn system or the player

 ## Configuration

-The configuration file for the plugin is located at `plugins/SecureDoor/config.yml`.
+The configuration file for the plugin is located at `plugins/Syn/config.yml`.
 You can modify it according to your needs.

 ## Support and Reporting Issues

-If you encounter any issues or have any suggestions while using SecureDoor, please submit them on GitHub Issues.
+If you encounter any issues or have any suggestions while using Syn, please submit them on GitHub Issues.
 We will respond and resolve the issues as soon as possible.

 ## Contributing

 We welcome contributions from the community.
-If you would like to contribute to SecureDoor, please submit a pull request.
+If you would like to contribute to Syn, please submit a pull request.

 ### Testing